Spring 2020 Exceptions Due to COVID-19

 A thesis or dissertation committee form needs to be on file one semester before the MS thesis defense and one semester before before the Ph.D. preliminary defense.

-All defenses are open to the general public and need to be publicly announced at least 7 days before the event.
-To create a public announcement, please complete the online thesis defense annoucement form.
+All defenses are open to the general public and need to be publicly announced at least 14 days (2 weeks) before the event.
+To create or edit a public announcement, please complete the online COSC defense annoucement form.
 Before you submit the annoucement, confirm that you have the room reserved.
 Do not submit an annoucement if a room has not been reserved.

 - Procedures on Electronic Submission of Theses and Dissertations